 Thalipeeth is actually a type of savoury flatbread made by different communities in Maharashtra.
 Generally a mix of flours with aromatic spices called as ‘Bhaajani’ is used to make thalipeeth.
 These are called as bhaajaniche thalipeeth.
 This is a traditional and absolutely delicious breakfast dish served with a dollop of some homemade butter.

-To get more such healthy breakfast dishes, do take a look at the following recipes too….
+To get more such delicious breakfast dishes and a few made using phodshi, do take a look at the following recipes too….

 Here’s the recipe for Phodshiche Thalipeeth….

 - 2 1/2 cups Chopped Phodshi (Gavat….
 1 bunch)

 - 1 cups Whole Wheat Flour